Nicole Thomas-Kennedy gains ground in Seattle city attorney’s race, but Ann Davison maintains large lead

 With just over 191,000 ballots counted in the race — roughly 41% of the city’s registered voters — Davison led with 55% of the total to Thomas-Kennedy’s 44%, indicating that Thomas-Kennedy had gained about six percentage points on her opponent since the polls closed Tuesday.

 Neither candidate had any substantial comment on the new numbers.
-Don Stark, a spokesman for Davison, said the campaign simply didn’t have the ability to know the demographics of the new votes.
+Don Stark, a spokesperson for Davison, said the campaign simply didn’t have the ability to know the demographics of the new votes.

-Will Casey, a spokesman for Thomas-Kennedy, said the candidate is “continuing to monitor the numbers and still believes it’s important that every vote is counted.”
+Will Casey, a spokesperson for Thomas-Kennedy, said the candidate is “continuing to monitor the numbers and still believes it’s important that every vote is counted.”

 Davison, who declared herself a Republican last year, while President Donald Trump was still in office, has promised to support law enforcement and renew the office’s push to prosecute minor crimes that the administration of outgoing City Attorney Pete Holmes had backed away from.
 The office of city attorney is officially nonpartisan.